-The oceanographic conditions in these spawning grounds affect a number of ecological processes that determine the growth and survival during their early life stages, directly affecting the population recruitment, defined as the addition of new individuals to the population in the following generations.
+The oceanographic conditions in these spawning grounds affect a number of ecological processes that determine the growth and survival during the early life stages, directly affecting the population recruitment, defined as the addition of new individuals to the population in the following generations.
 Understanding these processes is paramount to advance the fisheries assessment and management approach that integrates the effect of oceanographic variability in the populations of the harvested fish species.
 An international panel of scientists coordinated by the International Commission for the Conservation of Atlantic Tunas (ICCAT) use information about the tuna populations during these developmental stages to estimate larval abundances and survival rates, which informs about the number of adults in the spawning areas (Ingram et al. 2017) and the potential recruitment for a specific year (Reglero et al. 2019).
 The calculation of these parameters relies on the hydrographic conditions in the spawning grounds during the reproductive season.
 This is one successful example of how to integrate ecological processes in relation to oceanography in the assessment process applied to evaluate the state of the populations for establishing sustainable levels of fishing activity.

 Figure 14.
 Mean sea surface temperature (May - August) in the Western Mediterranean Spawning ground (Balearic Sea); Central Mediterranean (Tunisia; South Sicily) and Eastern Mediterranean (Cyprus).
 Data from the Copernicus MEDSEA hydrodynamic model.
 Indicators of ecosystem status.
 Time series of temperature values are presented after standardization to the mean.
-Values $\geq 1$ std are orange.
-Values $\leq -1$ std are blue.
+Values ≥ 1 std are orange.
+Values ≤ 1 std are blue.
 Red trend lines are for the last 5 years and were fit with a linear model.

 One of the most relevant hydrographic variables influencing the geographical location and timing of reproduction and the survival of the eggs and larvae is the water temperature in the mixed layer depth, where tuna eggs and larvae are distributed (Reglero et al., 2019, Harford et al., 2017).
-Heat waves occurring in the spawning grounds during the larval developmental season strongly affect the thermal conditions in the surface.
-The temperature increase in the mixed layer favours egg hatching and larval growth.
-In addition, it increases the metabolic requirements and, as a result, the need for food (Fiksen and Reglero, 2021).
-Indicators providing information on the heat waves and temperature variability in that depth range before, during and after the spawning season of tuna provide a keysource of information to assess the potential changes on larval survival and the associated deviations of recruitment induced by environmental variability.

-Getting access to quantitative information on hydrodynamic process affecting recruitment is the most common approach to identify potential interactions of environmental effects and population dynamics

-(Marshall et al., 2019).
+Indicators providing information on the temperature variability in that depth range before, during and after the spawning season of tuna provide a valuable source of information for the decision making process during the meetings conducted by the fisheries assessment working groups (WGs).
+The WGs, in many cases, have to evaluate whether abundance indices of tunas for a particular year are representative of the population status, or the result of particular environmental conditions.
+Getting access to quantitative information on hydrodynamic process affecting recruitment is the most common approach to identify potential interactions of environmental effects and population dynamics during these working groups (Marshall et al., 2019).

 In this study, we give information on the variability of seawater temperature during the reproductive season of various tuna species in the main spawning grounds in the Mediterranean.

 The three major spawning areas in the Mediterranean Sea for tuna species are located: 1) in the Western Mediterranean around the Balearic Islands, 2) in the Central-Southern Mediterranean near Tunisia, Malta and Sicily Waters, and 3) in the Eastern Mediterranean in the Levantine Sea, near Cyprus and Turkey (Fig. 13).
-We estimated one temperature indicator for these three areas using data extracted from the daily resolution product of the Copernicus hydrodynamic model "CMEMS MED-MFC", the Mediterranean Sea Physics Reanalysis and Forecast (Simoncelli et al., 2014), at the 10.5-meter depth, as a proxy for the mean temperature in the mixed layer depth.
+We estimated one temperature indicator for these three areas using data extracted from the daily resolution product of the Copernicus hydrodynamic model "CMEMS MED-MFC", the Mediterranean Sea Physics Reanalysis and Forecast (Simoncelli et al., 2014), at the 10.5 meter depth, as a proxy for the mean temperature in the mixed layer depth.